jonrh/rotten-tube/readme.md

 RottenTube is a 4 tier application.
 At the bottom is a MySQL server (will most likely be AWS hosted).
 On top of that is a REST web service.
 On top of that REST service is a GraphQL server.
 Finally the consuming application is a prototype web app that speaks to GraphQL.
-In this project
+In this project are 4 sub folders, each corresponding to the 4 previously mentioned tiers.

 ## Team members
 * [brettji](https://github.com/brettji)